 Check the groups they're in by filtering to Leaders on the People page.
 If they are the sole group leader of a group that needs a new leader, add a new leader to that group.

-The three main things to check in Registrations are Managers, Support Contact, and Notification List.
+The three main things to check in Registrations are Managers, Support Contacts, and Notification List.

 An event can exist without a Manager or anyone on the Notification List, but the Support Contact is required.

-Check the Notification List from the General Settings.
+Check the Support contact and the Notification List from the Settings tab of the Configuration page.

 The two main things to check in Services are Team Leaders and Replies To Person.

-For any team they lead, you want to make sure there is another leader or assign a new leader.
+For any team they lead, you want to ensure there is another leader or assign a new one.

-Navigate to the person's profile, and click the name of the team where Leader is tagged.
+Go to the person's profile and click the team name where Leader is tagged.

-Hover over the name, and then click the red minus sign to remove them as a leader.
+Hover over the name and click the red minus sign to remove them as a leader.